 - Use more specific words ('poodle' instead of 'dog').

-The library's search tool Omni lets you do just one search to find books, journal articles newspaper articles,, and other types of resources.
+The library's search tool Omni is on the library homepage and lets you do just one search to find books, newspaper articles, journal articles, and other types of resources.

 - Resource Type